Have inverted nipples or flat nipples been a problem in the

 question if the inversion is congenital verses something that has recently

 occurred.
 If it is congenital, they will usually not be concerned.
+It would be great if all obstetricians did thorough exams of

 How do you determine if you have flat or inverted